-We say: Motivant !
+We say in French: Motivant !

 Transparent Languages is a company that offers language learning software for individuals and companies.
 Usually, I wouldn’t promote a blog from a company where you have to pay to learn French, but their French language blog is excellent.
 It’s topical, instructive, fun, and updated regularly.
 They also look after the learn French Facebook page.

-We say: Brilliant !
+We say in French: Brilliant !

 Justine Hołosyniuk is a Polish teacher who has set up a blog in Polish to help Polish learners with their French.
 She updates it regularly and it seems a lot of fun.
 My Polish isn’t very good, but my Google Translate is doing a good job, and I like the look of Justine’s blog!

-We say: Znakomity!
+We say in French: Znakomity!

 French Word A Day